jurkovicmartin/PDF-Translator/README.md

 # PDF Translator
 A really simple application that extracts text from a **pdf file** and **translates** it.
 It was more of a learning project because the functionality is really **limited**.
 Far better pdf file translation can be achieved by using the **online DeepL file translator feature**.

 For the translation process DeepL API is used.
-GUI was made with Tkinter and CustomTkinter.
+GUI was made with Tkinter and CustomTkinter and PyMuPDF for pdf files operations.

 <img src="README_img/app.png" title="Application showcase" alt="Application showcase" width="50%">